 - (a) The Board may provide, by ordinance or resolution, that each of its members may receive compensation in an amount not to exceed two hundred dollars (\$200) for each day of service.
 A member of the Board shall not receive compensation for more than eight days of service a month.
 A member of the Board shall not receive compensation for being present at more than one meeting, hearing, event, or training program on each day of service.
 A Board member must be present for at least half (50%) of the time set for the meeting, or for the duration of the meeting, whichever is less, in order to be eligible for compensation. - (b) By a two-thirds vote of the majority, the Board may, by ordinance or resolution, modify the amount of compensation provided pursuant to subdivision (a). - (c) The Board, by ordinance or resolution, may provide for the Chair to receive an amount, not to exceed five hundred dollars (\$500) a month, in addition to all other compensation provided pursuant to this section. - (d) The Board may provide, by ordinance or resolution, that its members may receive their actual and necessary traveling and incidental expenses incurred while on official business.
 Reimbursement of these expenses is subject to Article 2.3 (commencing with §53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code, except that the provisions of this section as specified in P.U.C.
 170017(d) shall prevail over the provisions of §53232.1 of the Government Code to the extent of any conflict. - (e) The members of the Board shall not receive any benefits pursuant to Chapter 2 (commencing with §53200) of Part 1 of Division 2 of Title 5 of the Government Code.
-This subsection does not prohibit a member of the Board from electing to participate in a plan of health and welfare benefits if the costs of those benefits are paid by the board member and the Authority incurs no expense other than those expenses associated with processing the application of the board member seeking the benefits. - (f) A member of the Board may waive any or all of the payments permitted by the Act or by this Policy. - (g) For the purposes of this section, a "day of service" means any of the following:
+This subsection does not prohibit a member of the Board from electing to participate in a plan of health and welfare benefits if the costs of those benefits are paid by such member of the Board and the Authority incurs no expense other than those expenses associated with processing the application of such Board member seeking the benefits. - (f) A member of the Board may waive any or all of the payments permitted by the Act or by this Policy. - (g) For the purposes of this section, a "day of service" means any of the following: - (i) A meeting of the Authority or an Authority committee conducted pursuant to the Ralph M. Brown Act (Gov. Code §54950 et seq.). - (ii) Representation of the Authority at a public event, provided that the Board has previously approved the member's representation at a Board meeting and that the member delivers a written report to the Board regarding the member's representation at the next Board meeting following the public event. - (iii) Representation of the Authority at a public meeting or a public hearing conducted by another public agency, provided that the Board has previously approved the member's representation at a Board meeting and that the member delivers a written report to the Board regarding the member's representation at the next Board meeting following the public meeting or public hearing.